Photonico/Computational_Physics_Topics/A Journey into the Physics World.md

 * [book] Quantum Field Theory and the Standard Model by Matthew D. Schwartz

+## Cosmology

+* [lecture] Cosmology by Leonard Susskind at Stanford

+## Particle Physics and High Energy Physics

+* [lecture] New Revolutions in Particle Physics by Leonard Susskind at Stanford

+* [lecture] String Theory by Leonard Susskind at Stanford

 ## Mathematical Methods

 * [Lecture] MIT18.06 Linear Algebra by Gilbert Strang at MIT